Dan J. Harkey

 The idiom up a creek without a paddle has its roots in the 20th century.
 It vividly illustrates a situation where one is stranded in a boat, unable to steer, and at the mercy of the current.
 This lack of control can lead to a state of affairs that is best avoided, as anyone who has lost their paddle while navigating turbulent river currents can attest.

 The person is up a creek without a paddle.
-A good percentage of the people find themselves in this dreadful state of affairs.
+A good percentage of people find themselves in this dreadful state of affairs.